philtherobot/qc/README.md

 - Find or write a small companion library that makes it easy to do things that are already easy in shell scripting: launching subprocesses, piping to/from them, manipulating environment variables, etc.
 - Make the configuration format YAML or some such rather than a shell script.
 It could be very constraining that the configuration is a shell script if the implementation of Quicksee were to change from Bash to say, C++.
 - Add tests.
+- Try to spoof argument zero.
+Or offer a library that the program can use to recover the script's filename.
+Or place the filename in an environment variable such as `QUICKSEE_SCRIPT`.